feelsfast.fyi

 Sign in.
 Or click "Continue with Google" and round-trip through a third-party.
 The wait is one to several seconds — most of it the network handshake the user can do nothing about.
 The perception layer cannot shorten the handshake; it can ensure the wait is filled with affordances rather than blank.

-List fetch
+List Skeleton

 A small list of items loads from a synthetic API.
 The naive side waits silently; the tuned side shows skeletons that match the final layout.